Description of the physiological process of fever

 In children, both positive and negative experiences can cause elevated temperatures.
 For example: preparing for an exciting event, a birthday party, a long trip, a family quarrel or a trauma.

 The optimal temperature for the growth of viruses and bacteria is 33-35°C, which means a cold in humans.
-From this point of view, too, we should speak of a legitimate "cold or chill".
+From this point of view, too, we should speak of a genuine "cold or chill".

 Accordingly, there is an optimum fever (usually 38-40°C) where the body is most effective in killing viruses and bacteria, preventing them from reproducing and activating the immune system.